 I have been taking Italian lessons now for about a year, and things have been going pretty well.
 My biggest hurdle in learning a new language is finding people to practice with.
-It’s become a mission of mine to find local hot spots for speaking Italian.
+So it has become a mission of mine to find local hot spots for speaking Italian.
 Here are some of my favorite places to practice Italian:

 This is one of my favorite places to grab a coffee and study.
 The owners, Francesco and Lorenzo, are Tuscan born and many of their employees are either from Italy or speak Italian.
 It is also common to find locals speaking Italian here too.

 Also Italian run, this new hot-spot in Little Italy has everything on offer – coffee, pastries, pizza, pasta and vino.
 They have great seating and a super friendly staff.
 They make an amazing cappuccino, and I love that all of their coffee accoutrements are straight from Italy, right down to their napkin dispensers.

 Hands down one of my favorite restaurants in San Diego, and the best pizza I have had outside of Italy.
 This is the “real mccoy” as my father-in-law would say.

 This is a no-brainer for me to put on my list – this is where I have been taking my Italian classes.
 Every class is kept small and run by a native Italian.
 The classes are fun and engaging, and are a great way to meet other people interested in learning Italian.